- Alpha Thalassemia

 Anemia, one of the more common blood disorders, occurs when the number of healthy red blood cells decreases.
 This can result in a variety of symptoms, including fatigue and stress on all the body's organs.

 Arrhythmias are abnormal heart rhythms usually caused by an electrical "short circuit" in the heart.
-This can lead to a variety of symptoms including fatigue, dizziness, and chest pain.
+Many don't require treatment; however, some need to be evaluated and treated by a doctor.

 - Atrial Septal Defect